 Work in Sweden - EU/EEA citizens

 EU/EEA citizens have the right to work and live in Sweden provided they are able to support themselves, either by work or by other independent means.
-You must register your right of residence with the Swedish Migration Board within three months of entering Sweden.
+If you work, study or have sufficient means to support yourself, you automatically have right of residence in Sweden and therefore need not register with or apply for a residence permit at the Swedish Migration Board.
+After five years you can receive permanent right of residence.

-For detailed information on rules and how to register see the website of the Swedish Migration Board
+For detailed information on rules and how to register see the website of the Swedish Migration Agency

 Swedish ID number